mk-pmb/anno-server-22/docs/cfg/as22.devdock/README.md

     `ln --symbolic --target-directory=enabled -- ../avail/pgadminer.yaml`
     * If your shell completion lacks support for `--target-directory=`, you may want to first omit `../`, complete the path, then insert `../`.
+1. If you would like to use the DOI bot,
+    `ln --symbolic --target-directory=enabled -- ../avail/doibot.yaml`
 1. You may now close the shell session for the anno server user.
 1. Open a shell session for root.
 1. Start the DevDock project's container group.
 (See [the DevDock readme